Heartland (Shiau novel): Background

-The narrative of Heartland traces three years in the life of Wing Seng, an ambivalent Chinese teenager who experiences a sense of ennui reminiscent of that of Meursault, the protagonist in Albert Camus’ The Stranger.
+The narrative of Heartland follows three years in the life of Wing Seng, an ambivalent Chinese teenager who experiences a sense of ennui.
 “Wing, who has just been conscripted, is unable to reconcile his future but unwilling to dwell in the past.
 He finds his own meaning in an intense attachment to his surrounding landscape.
 Yet, as relationships and the years slip by him, Wing is irresistibly forced to question his own certainties and the wisdom of the people he values”, Heartland’s synopsis explains.

-Influenced by the style of Czech writer Milan Kundera, the novel juxtaposes “meticulously researched” precolonial, colonial and modern narratives, starting with Alexander the Great, believed to be Sang Nila Utama’s ancestor.
+Influenced by the style of Czech writer Milan Kundera, the novel juxtaposes precolonial, colonial, and modern narratives, starting with Alexander the Great, believed to be Sang Nila Utama’s ancestor.
 Scholar Makoto Kawaguchi, in his thesis on Heartland written at King’s College London, notes that “the novel weaves episodes from Singapore’s precolonial and colonial past into its main text, drawing on sources such as the Sejarah Melayu (Malay Annals) to provide a counter-narrative to balance Singapore’s technocratic obsession with economic progress.

 During the contemporary settings of Heartland's narrative, as Kawaguchi remarks, Wing Seng “attends an elite junior college after his secondary school education at a neighborhood school but fails to do well enough to make it to university.
 He contemplates a polytechnic education after his national service, a move that has implications for his future mobility and class position in a Singapore concerned with grades and the kinds of schools one attends.
 The novel’s climax lies in Wing’s discovery that the man he had always thought of as Fifth Uncle might actually be his father, a realization that complicates the idea of origin and birth as determinants of individual identity”.